cronian-tech/saturn-moonlet/README.md

 ## Try it

-Live demo is available at [https://demo.moonlet.zanko.dev](https://demo.moonlet.zanko.dev).
+Public version is available at [moonlet.cronian.tech](https://moonlet.cronian.tech).

 ![demo](assets/demo.gif)

-Note that the demo offers limited features allowing you only to evaluate and test Saturn Moonlet.
-Demo is not an end product and provided **"AS IS"**.
+Note that public version offers limited features allowing you only to evaluate and test Saturn Moonlet.
+It is not an end product and provided **"AS IS"**.

 ### Run locally